 - [ ] Contact Internal IT to verify that installation is completed or if you need help.

 - [ ] Introduce yourself on the "intros" Teams channel so to let your (especially remote) colleagues know a little bit more about yourself, what do you like, area of expertise, location, etc. Although this is not mandatory, it's highly recommended for the sake of the value of being a company focused on the individuals as persons, not as just anonymous workers.
+Make sure to write your message in English so that all your colleagues can learn about yourself.

 - [ ] Schedule 5 introductory calls (30 minute each) with the 5 people provided by the buddy.